aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-bucket-beacons/background.md

 If the query is only expected to return one result, then of course, making five queries will take five time as long, with four of the queries returning nothing.

+### Performance Advantages

+On the other hand, bucket beacons can provide performance enhancements as well.

+Sometimes a common value can share the same hash as a rare one.
+In this case, a search for the rare one pays the penalty of retrieving and discarding all the matches for the common one.
+Bucket beacon reduces the maximum number occurrences of a single hash, reducing this penalty.

+Increasing the number of buckets can allow you to increase the length of a standard beacon, further decreasing the number of results that must be retrieved and discarded.

 ### Constrained Beacons